CalendarUtilityService/easyappointments/SCHEDUCAL_INTEGRATION.md

 ### API Methods

-The `Scheducal_sync` library implements:
+The `Scheducal_client` library implements:

 - `is_enabled()`: Check if ScheduCal integration is enabled
-- `create_appointment()`: Create a new appointment in ScheduCal
+- `create_appointment()`: Send a calendar invitation for a new appointment
-- `update_appointment()`: Update an existing appointment in ScheduCal
+- `update_appointment()`: Send an updated calendar invitation
-- `delete_appointment()`: Delete an appointment from ScheduCal
+- `delete_appointment()`: Send a cancellation notice

 ## Error Handling

 All ScheduCal API errors are logged to the application log file.
-If ScheduCal is unavailable or returns an error, the appointment will still be saved in Easy!Appointments - the sync failure won't prevent the appointment from being created locally.
+If ScheduCal is unavailable or returns an error, the appointment will still be saved in Easy!Appointments - the failure won't prevent the appointment from being created locally.

 ## Disabling the Integration